photomz/allo-tutorials/README.md

 <img src="allo-icon.png" width=128/> Tutorials
 ==============================================================================

 [Allo](https://github.com/cornell-zhang/allo) is a Python-embedded Accelerator Design Language (ADL) and compiler that facilitates the construction of large-scale, high-performance hardware accelerators in a modular and composable manner.
 The related paper was published in [PLDI 2024](https://dl.acm.org/doi/10.1145/3656401).
+Please refer to our [main reporitory](https://github.com/cornell-zhang/allo) for more details.

 This repository contains presentation materials for all conference, workshop, and tutorials.